raaidarshad/dbdeclare/docs/guide/tables.md

 # Tables (and columns)

-Tables and columns are defined via [SQLAlchemy](https://www.sqlalchemy.org/), a proven, robust tool that this package is built on.
-You can optional define tables and columns via [SQLModel](https://sqlmodel.tiangolo.com/), a project that combines a lot of the benefits of SQLA with [Pydantic](https://docs.pydantic.dev/), resulting in highly reusable models for both data definition and strong typing throughout your application.
-In either case, you define tables and columns through another library, then simply refer to them from DbDeclare via the `DatabaseContent` class.
+Tables and columns are declared via [SQLAlchemy](https://www.sqlalchemy.org/), a proven, robust tool that this package is built on.
+You can optionally declare tables and columns via [SQLModel](https://sqlmodel.tiangolo.com/), a project that combines a lot of the benefits of SQLA with [Pydantic](https://docs.pydantic.dev/), resulting in highly reusable models for both data definition and strong typing throughout your application.
+In either case, you declare tables and columns through another library, then simply refer to them from DbDeclare via the `DatabaseContent` class.

 We'll go over the basics and examine the `DatabaseContent` class, then we'll continue